xinzhan/core-services.en/help/interface/attributes/attributes.md

 uuid: 1621402d-990f-46f9-981a-473280559069
 ---

-# How to use Customer Attributes in Adobe Experience Cloud
+# How to Use Customer Attributes in Adobe Experience Cloud

 Customer Attributes in Adobe Experience Cloud enables you to upload your captured enterprise data from a customer relationship management (CRM) database.
 You can upload the data into a customer attribute data source in the Experience Cloud, then use the data in Adobe Analytics and Adobe Target.